tastyCanOfMalk/inmate.last.words/README.md

 - NumberVictim: Number of victims, numeric.
 - WhiteVictim, HispanicVictim, BlackVictim, VictimOtherRace.
 FemaleVictim, MaleVictim: Number of victims with specified demographic features, numeric.
 - LastStatement: Last statement of offender, character.

+# Possible analyses
+ * Sentiment differences between inmates with more victims
+ * Differences in sentiment between races
+ * Sentiment of inmate with most codefendents